| Notes by Sammy Cahn and James Van Heusen, lyricist and composer of

 convinces.
 And so does Riddle's writing, never so right or emotionally

 authentic as here, and never so perfectly, helpfully imaginative.
+The late-night mood, wistful and melancholy, is immediately established

 by the album's opener and title song, a particularly affecting lament